 As the name suggests, a guarantor is someone who guarantees that your rent will be paid each month.
-They sign a separate contract with your landlord, agreeing to be held responsible for rent payments in the event that you are unable to complete them.
+They'll be asked to co-sign your lease, which holds them responsible for rent payments in the event that you are unable to complete them.

 Who needs a guarantor?